Overview

 andhelp.heap.io

 . - Wildcard asterisks can also be added within a URL string to target any page which matches a specific url pattern.
-For example, if you wanted prevent data from being collected within the admin section of your app, you can enter
+For example, if you wanted to prevent data from being collected within the admin section of your app, you can enter

 heap.io/admin/*